Ecphora: Evolution

 At the end of the Eocene, Tritonopsis disappeared from the fossil record, leaving behind its two daughter genera, Rapanecphora and Ecphorosycon.
 Rapanecphora would eventually become extinct during the early Miocene, while Ecphorosycon would undergo several diversification events, one during the Oligocene that produced the genus Chesathais, and two events during the early Miocene that produced the genera Siphoecphora and Trisecphora.
-The three-ribbed Trisecphora would then give rise to the (mostly) four-ribbed genus Ecphora, and both genera coexisted together with Chesathais and Ecphorosycon, along with Ecphoras subgenus Planecphora, up until midway through the Serravallian stage, when Planecphora was extirpated from the Eastern American Seaboard (surviving only in coral reefs of Florida), and all ecphora genera up to this time, save for Ecphora, itself, became extinct.
+The three-ribbed Trisecphora would then give rise to the (mostly) four-ribbed genus Ecphora, and both genera coexisted together with Chesathais and Ecphorosycon, along with Planecphora, up until midway through the Serravallian stage, when Planecphora was extirpated from the Eastern American Seaboard (surviving only in coral reefs of Florida), and all ecphora genera up to this time, save for Ecphora, itself, became extinct.

 During the late Miocene, Ecphora would then give rise to two more daughter taxa, Latecphora and Globecphora.
 These genera persisted until their extinction during the early Pliocene.
 Ecphora also persisted, though, its species were slowly pushed south to coral reefs in southern Florida due to climate changes turning the Eastern Seaboard from tropical/subtropical to temperate.
-Eventually, by the end of the early Pliocene, Ecphora and Planecphora were restricted to the Everglades atoll, until their extinction due to competition by newer murex genera invading from the Caribbean.
+Eventually, by the end of the early Pliocene, Ecphora and Planecphora were restricted to the Everglades Pseudoatoll, until their extinction due to competition by newer murex genera invading from the Caribbean.